Carrie Underwood and Mike Fisher: Revisit Their Love Story

 Unbeknownst to fans -- and potentially even Underwood -- at that time, it was indeed going to be him.
 The following month, it was confirmed that the two were engaged and wedding bells rang less than a year later.
 More than a decade has passed since that fateful day the two said "I do."
 As Underwood summed up their relationship on their 10th wedding anniversary in 2020, "You’ll grow up to have pretty cool jobs, you’ll meet backstage at some girl’s concert, fall in love, get married, have two amazing boys, and live happily ever after!"

-Now, with the couple's 13th anniversary just days away, cue up Underwood's "Ever Ever After" and revisit their love story with ET below.
+Now, in honor of the couple's 13th anniversary on Monday, cue up Underwood's "Ever Ever After" and revisit their love story with ET below.

 October 2008: Meet-Cute